-The following description of the Union Pacific Fruit Express Company Agreement Employee 401(k) Retirement Thrift Plan (the "Plan") is provided for general information only.
+The following description of the Union Pacific Corporation Thrift Plan (the "Plan") is provided for general information only.
 Participants should refer to the Plan document for more complete information.

-General - The Plan is a defined contribution plan covering employees of the Union Pacific Fruit Express Company (the "Company") who are governed by a collective bargaining agreement entered into between the Company and a rail union to which eligibility to participate in the Plan has been extended.
-The Plan covers employees who have completed one year of service or were employees as of August 1, 1993, the effective date of the Plan.
+General - The Plan is a defined contribution plan sponsored by Union Pacific Corporation (the "Corporation") covering nonagreement employees of the Corporation and its subsidiaries (the Corporation and its subsidiaries are collectively referred to as "Union Pacific").
 Vanguard Fiduciary Trust Company ("VFTC") serves as the trustee of the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").